 Do read this Policy with care.
 It provides important information about how we use personal data and explains your statutory rights.
 This Policy is not intended to override the terms of any insurance policy or contract you have with us, nor rights you might have available under applicable data protection laws.

 Chubb is a group of companies, including the Combined Insurance and ACE Europe Life brands.
-The Chubb group companies which was originally responsible for collecting information about you will be principally responsible for looking after your personal data (your Data Controller).
+The Chubb group company which was originally responsible for collecting information about you will be principally responsible for looking after your personal data (your Data Controller).
 If you have an insurance policy with us, this will be the Chubb company named on that policy.

 You can find out the identity of each company that is processing your personal data in the context of providing your insurance cover in the following ways: